BalaIBMRaptor/MQ-HA/resources/kubernetes/buildmqace/README.md

-# Building an MQ Build in OpenShift with LDAP automatically configured and config for ACE demonstration
+# Building an MQ Build in OpenShift for ACE demonstration
 This lab will guide you through how to create a MQ container layer into the provided CP4I MQ Certified Container.
-This layer will include configuration for LDAP and we will use the MQ samples to verify the setup.

 ## Pre-requisites
 1. You have installed the OpenShift command line and logged into the target OpenShift environment.
 If you are unaware of how to do this please consult [here](https://docs.openshift.com/container-platform/4.2/cli_reference/openshift_cli/getting-started-cli.html)